 Why natural dyes and traditional printing methods?

 I firmly believe in the Gandhian philosophy that sustainable development is key to overcoming poverty.
 The best example is the Barefood College, in Tilonia.
-A town in India where everyone is a learner and a teacher.
-We were so lucky to spend some time there learning about Tilonia and meeting scientist and weavers, we have so much to learn from their way of life, maybe in a different conversation...
+India where everyone is a learner and a teacher.
+We are so honored to collaborate with them x Blinded By Color Project.

 Celebrating the end of Fashion week kick off day with our friend and collaborator: Zahra, Scientist, Agronomist and Founder of @Chai.pie.c